 - your pain came on suddenly and is severe

 - your foot pain is due to a recent injury

 - you cannot place any weight on your foot after an injury

-- you have foot pain and also have a medical condition that interferes with blood flow
+- you have foot pain and a medical condition that interferes with blood flow

-- the area causing you pain has an open wound
+- the area that’s causing you pain has an open wound

-- the area causing you pain is red and/or inflamed
+- the area that’s causing you pain is red or inflamed

 - you also have a fever

-During your appointment, the doctor will probably observe your posture and how you walk.
-He or she may also do a physical examination of your back, legs, and feet.
+During your appointment, the doctor will observe your posture and how you walk.
+They’ll also examine your back, legs, and feet.

-Treatment for your condition depends on the cause.
+The treatment for your condition depends on the cause.
 For some people, something as simple as shoe inserts can provide a great deal of relief.
-Others may require a cast, wart removal, surgery, or physical therapy.
+Other people may need:

-- always wear some type of footwear when outdoors to protect your feet
+- Always wear footwear when you’re outdoors to protect your feet.

-Keep in mind that although foot pain is common, it is not a normal part of life.
-According to the National Institutes of Health (NIH), you should seek medical help if you have foot pain that has not resolved after a week or two of at-home treatment (NIH, 2012).
+Although foot pain is common, it’s not a normal part of life.
+You should seek medical help if you have foot pain that hasn’t resolved after a week or two of at-home treatment.